Iris dichotoma: Range

 It is found in Siberia, near Lake Baikal, and the Dahuria region, as well as near the Russian Federation city of Chita, and also in the Russian Federation state of Amur.

-It is also found in Mongolia, Korea, and in China.
-Within the Chinese states of Anhui, Gansu, Hebei, Heilongjiang, Henan, Hubei, Hunan, Jiangxi, Jilin, Liaoning, Nei Mongol, Ningxia, Shaanxi, Shandong, Shanxi and Yunnan.
+It is also found in Mongolia, Korea, and in China within the Chinese provinces of Anhui, Gansu, Hebei, Heilongjiang, Henan, Hubei, Hunan, Jiangxi, Jilin, Liaoning, Nei Mongol, Ningxia, Shaanxi, Shandong, Shanxi and Yunnan.

 Habitat

-"Iris dichotoma" grows in quercus (Oak) forests, sandy grasslands, dry sunny areas, which have moist fertile soils.
+"Iris dichotoma" grows in Quercus (oak) forests, sandy grasslands, and dry sunny areas, which have moist fertile soils.
 It can be found at an altitude of 200–2300 m above sea level.

 Cultivation

 Iris dichotoma is difficult to cultivate and they are not recommended for amateurs, thought more as a collector's plant.
 They are often treated as a biennial by many gardeners as it can be quite short lived, especially the hybrids.

-It is hardy to between USDA Zone 6, and Zone 10.
-Meaning it can withstand temperatures down to −23.3 °C (−10 °F), or −20 °C. It requires no winter protection (in Pittsburgh).
+It is hardy to between USDA Zone 6 and Zone 10, meaning it can withstand temperatures down to −23.3 °C (−10 °F), or −20 °C. It requires no winter protection (in Pittsburgh).

-It prefers to grow in humus rich garden soil, which is well drained.
+It prefers to grow in well-drained, humus-rich garden soil.
 It can tolerate neutral or acidic soils, pH levels between 6.5 and 7.5.

-It prefers positions in full sun.
-But it needs to be kept well watered and fertilized, especially to get flowers in the first summer.
-It is drought tolerant once established, but prefers regular watering.
+It prefers positions in full sun, but it needs to be kept well-watered and fertilized, especially to get flowers in the first summer.
+It is drought-tolerant once established, but prefers regular watering.

 Within the garden, it can be combined in July with trumpet lilies (Lilium brownii, Lilium henryi, or Lilium regale) or Galtonia candicans in a white garden.
-It could also be paired with other evening bloomers like Cestrum and Jasminum in a night garden or alternatively morning flowering Hemerocallis (day lilies) to create your own lauds and vespers section in your garden.
+It could also be paired with other evening bloomers like Cestrum and Jasminum in a night garden or alternatively morning flowering Hemerocallis (day lilies) to create lauds and vespers section in a garden.